eternale88/hangman-game/README.md

 ## Motivation

 To learn more about and grow my skills in frontend development and DOM manipulation.
-As well as provide a fun way to learn more about RGB colors.

 ## Installation